randomblast/drupal-facebook/README.txt

 Enable the devel module, http://drupal.org/project/devel.

-Enable the "DFF Devel" module and add the block it provides to the footer of your Facebook theme.
+Enable the "Drupal for Facebook Devel" module and add the block it provides to the footer of your Facebook theme.

-If you see FBML Error (line 62): illegal tag "body" under "fb:canvas", or many "CSS Errors", visit ?q=admin/build/themes.
+If you see FBML Error (line 62): illegal tag "body" under "fb:canvas", or many "CSS Errors", visit Administer >> Site Building >> Themes.
 Make sure you see fb_fbml in the list.
 Enable the fb_fbml theme.

 If you _still_ see CSS Errors or HTML Errors, most likely the fb_fbml theme is still not being used.
 This can happen if the theme is